gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 4. Experts list similarities and differences of each analogy to the target situation, then rate the similarity of each analogy to the target situation on a scale.
 5. Forecasts are derived by the facilitator using a set rule.
 This can be a weighted average, where the weights can be guided by the ranking scores of each analogy by the experts.

+As with the Delphi approach, anonymity of the experts may be an advantage in not suppressing creativity, but could hinder collaboration.
+Green and Armstrong found no gain in collaboration between the experts in their results.
+A key finding was that experts with multiple analogies and who had direct experience with the analogies, generated the most accurate forecasts.